 Which moment created the greatest joy last week?

 Joy and happiness are both great drivers of motivation to achieve progress.
-In addition, getting things done that create positive emotions are far easier to accomplish.
+In addition, getting things done that create positive emotions is far easier to accomplish.
 So, think about opportunities to get joy next week.

-Did I train efficently and effectively?
+Did I train efficiently and effectively?

 Which Person really impressed me last week?